 Golden Nica at Prix Ars Electronica 2011 for the project Newstweek (with Daniil

 Vasiliev).
-He is the co-author of the Critical Engineering Manifesto and
+He is the co-author of the Critical Engineering Manifesto, member of the Critical Engineering Working Group, and

 co-founder of Crypto Party in Berlin, who’s shared studio Weise7 hosted the first

 three crypto-parties worldwide.
 He is also the co-founder of BLACKLIST, a screening and panel series focused on